rosmed/rosmed.github.io/ismr2023/slicer_planning.md

 3. Select "Power on" and press "Home"
 <img width="370" alt="image" style="text-align:center" src="https://user-images.githubusercontent.com/36430552/232660134-27a85349-6c65-41a9-be6c-60007797262e.png">

-4. In a seperate terminal, launch the robot_state_pubslisher (this is how we tell Slicer where the links are)
+4. In a separate terminal, launch the robot_state_publisher (this is how we tell Slicer where the links are)

 ````
 source ~/ros2_ws/install/setup.bash